-In addition to this the deeper you dig the less water will go trough that layer, just do not dig so deep that you actually find water.
+In addition to this the deeper you dig the less water will go through that layer, just do not dig so deep that you actually find water.
 As a general rule, you should dig your hole in an area which is far away from trees.
 Trees tend to have a strong root system, which with some time can destroy the container and the money as well.
 If you are wondering why preppers invest in silver then check out my recent article Why preppers invest in silver? ( Top 7 Reasons ).

 It is extremely easy to spot a place where somebody has been digging, usually, the dirt will be disturbed and plants will not grow on it for some time.
 When you start digging make sure to dig the top layer of grass carefully in such a way that you can simply place the top layer grass back on top.
 This way nobody will notice that you have been digging there.
 Once you have buried the money you should always water the surrounding area, this way the grass can bounce back.